Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-babybeans/README.md

 The moving waves screensaver displays a vertical wave that moves from the left to the right.
 To activate this screensaver, shift  the  logo down after activating sleep mode.

 ### SS 5
-This screensaver fills the screen one led by one from the top left to the bottom right.
-Then a diagonal line from the top left will unplot the leds to the bottom left.
-A diagonal line from the bottom left will unplot the leds to the top right corner.
-Then a starburst pattern will be displayed on the screen. to  activate  this  screen saver, tilt the microbit to the left after activating sleep mode.
+This screensaver shows a starburst pattern will be displayed on the screen.
+To  activate  this  screen saver, tilt the microbit to the left after activating sleep mode.
 ## Demo URL